Skip Ribbon Commands

 We do not know what exactly causes childhood cancer.
 Current research focuses on how environmental factors combined with genetic factors can cause cancer.

-Cancer - Diagnosis
+Cancer in Children - Diagnosis

-Cancer - Treatments
+Cancer in Children - Treatments

-Cancer - Preparing for surgery
+Cancer in Children - Preparing for surgery

-Cancer - Post-surgery care
+Cancer in Children - Post-surgery care

-Cancer - Other Information
+Cancer in Children - Other Information

 How Can I Help A Child Who Has Cancer?